-- If you have not already done so, create a BRM database and schema users for the BRM Server and pipeline.
+- If you have not already done so, create and configure your BRM database.
 See "Creating and Configuring Your BRM Database". - 2.
 Create a new Kubernetes namespace for oc-cn-init-db-helm-chart:

 kubectl create namespace InitDbNameSpace

 3. Create an override-values.yaml file for oc-cn-init-db-helm-chart, and add keys from Table 6-1.